googleforgames/space-agon/README.md

 ## Changing the parameters

-If you'd like to modify your parameters of your deployments, you can change in [`install/helm/space-agon/values.yaml`](./install/helm/space-agon/values.yaml).
+If you'd like to modify your parameters of your deployments, you can change in [`install/helm/space-agon/values.yaml`](./install/helm/space-agon/values.yaml) or use `--set` parameters directly.

 Space Agon uses [Helm](https://helm.sh/) to install the applications.